Finding and arranging

 All Astronomy bachelor students carry out a Bachelor Research Project.
 During a ~5-month period covering almost half of the third year, it offers the first intense contact with state-of-the-art research.

-In the period September-December, you will choose your research topic from an extensive list with potential projects.
+In the period November-December, you will choose your research topic from an extensive list with potential projects.
 This list will be provided by the teacher responsible for the Bachelor Research Project.
 Consult the Bachelor Research Project course description in the e-Prospectus for details about the teacher and a link to the relevant course website.
 Projects can involve the analysis of new observations, calculating models for astrophysical or astrochemical processes, or a combination of the two.
 Hands-on research in laboratory astrophysics or optical instrumentation is also possible.

 For students following the double Astronomy & Physics bachelor's programmes, the research topic may come from Astronomy or Physics, but the project needs to be primarily experimental.
 Astronomy projects for these students that involve laboratory or instrumentation work are appropriate.
 Projects with a focus on data analysis must include a component related to data taking.
 This may include hands-on calibration or data reduction.
 There must in any case be a section in the report describing how the data were obtained, reduced and calibrated, including aspects of the instrumentation.
 Even if the data were not taken by the students themselves, they should clearly explain how this was done.